 In celebration of USDA’s annual Homeownership Month, I toured a flourishing neighborhood tucked in the woods of Edneyville, North Carolina.
 Along with me were families who never thought it possible to own a home or have a yard for their children or a garden.
 Their dreams were realized by building not only their own home, but the homes of their neighbors too!
 In the process, they also built enduring bonds of a caring community.

-The rules of the program are simple, though not necessarily easy.
-Ten- to 12 families are grouped together to pool their efforts.
-Each family is required to put in a minimum of 40 hours a week working on all the homes and no one moves in until every home is completed.
-Together, families pour foundations, frame homes, install electrical wiring, hang doors and windows and even lay tile and paint.
-Their labor – “sweat equity” – acts as a down payment for the home, and USDA Rural Development provides the families with mortgages through the Single Family Housing Direct Loan Program.
+This neighborhood is being developed by the private, nonprofit Housing Assistance Corporation (HAC) of Hendersonville using Rural Development’s Self-Help Housing program.
+Since 1971, USDA has helped build more than 50,000 across the nation.
+Through the Self Help Housing program, homeowners save money and earn “sweat equity” toward their homes by completing 65% of the labor.
+Ten to 12 families pool their efforts and work a minimum of 40 hours a week working on all the homes — and no one moves into their home until every home is completed.
+Working together, families pour foundations, frame homes, install electrical wiring, hang doors and windows, and lay tile and paint.
+Their sweat equity qualifies as their down payment.
+Once completed, USDA Rural Development provides the families with mortgages through the Single Family Housing Direct Loan Program.
 Read more »

 “Our home is a beautiful white house with a porch and a creek runs through our backyard,” said Joe Donnell.
 “There is lots of space for our family to grow.
 This house is an amazing gift from the Lord!”